googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * In the MVAR table, an array of records identifies target data items in various other tables, along with the delta-set index for each respective item.
 * In the HVAR and VVAR tables, the target data items are glyph metric arrays in the &#39;hmtx&#39; and &#39;vmtx&#39; tables.
-In the HVAR and VVAR tables, mapping subtables provide a mapping to delta-set indices.
+Mapping subtables in the HVAR and VVAR tables provide a mapping to delta-set indices.
 Glyph IDs are used to index into the mapping subtable.
 * In the COLR table, a mapping subtable is used, as in the HVAR and VVAR tables.
 Structures that support variable items provide a starting index into the mapping subtable, and use a slice of consecutive mapping entries.